martinpopel/sacreBLEU/README.md

     BLEU+case.mixed+lang.de-en+test.wmt17 = 32.97 66.1/40.2/26.6/18.1 (BP = 0.980 ratio = 0.980 hyp_len = 63134 ref_len = 64399)

+If you are interested in the translationese effect, you can evaluate BLEU on a subset of sentences with a given original language (identified based on the origlang tag in the raw SGM files).
+E.g. to evaluate only against originally German sentences translated to English use:

+  sacrebleu -t wmt13 -l de-en --origlang=de < my-output-orig-de.txt

+and to evaluate against the complement (in this case origlang en, fr, cs, ru, de) use:

+  sacrebleu -t wmt13 -l de-en --origlang=non-de < my-output-orig-non-de.txt

 # MOTIVATION

 Comparing BLEU scores is harder than it should be.